andreiraduta11/bet-etf/README.md

 # bet-etf

-This repository consists of a transaction order calculator.
-Its purpose is to help investors better copy the BET index, ie. the behavior of the Romanian stock market.
+The purpose of this repository is to help investors better copy the BET Index (ie. the behavior of the Romanian stock market).

+It consists of a transaction order calculator, so each investor can build its BET Index ETF.